Vultures

 Researching cinereous and griffon vultures

-In the last couple of years, several cinereous vultures and griffon vultures have been tagged with GPS transmitters.
+In recent years, a number of cinereous and griffon vultures have been tagged with GPS transmitters.
 We track the birds in real-time, learning about their movements, behaviour and dispersal.
-This has already provided a wealth of data, informing a range of conservation measures taken, such as mitigating poisoning incidents, preventing power lines mortality and identifying new resting and feeding areas.
+This has already provided a wealth of data, informing a range of conservation measures taken, such as mitigating poisoning incidents, preventing mortality from collisions with power lines, and identifying new resting and feeding areas.

-Griffon vultures have also been tagged in the Greater Côa Valley in northern Portugal, in order to understand more about the birds’ foraging behaviour.
-The tagging was carried out as part of an effort to scale up rewilding in the area – funded by a generous grant from the Endangered Landscapes Programme – which is seeing Rewilding Europe (through Rewilding Portugal) and local partners develop a 120,000-hectare wildlife corridor in the valley.
+Griffon vultures have also been tagged in the Greater Côa Valley rewilding landscape in northern Portugal, in order to understand more about the birds’ foraging behaviour.
+The tagging was carried out as part of an effort to scale up rewilding in the area – funded by a generous grant from the Endangered Landscapes and Seascapes Programme – which is seeing Rewilding Europe (through Rewilding Portugal) and local partners reinforce a 120,000-hectare wildlife corridor in the valley.

 Feeding stations